yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 {indent}!httpSessionSharing8.jpg|thumbnail!{indent}
 {indent}!httpSessionSharing9.jpg|thumbnail!{indent}
 Hit the Refresh button when switching between the tabs.
 The session data will be refreshed with the relevant app server reading it from the space.

+{% note %}
-{note}When deploying the web application WAR file please make sure the web app context will be identical.{note}
+When deploying the web application WAR file please make sure the web app context will be identical.
+{% endnote %}

 ### Load-Balancer
 Another option would be to use a load-balancer such as the [apache httpd|http://httpd.apache.org] and configure it to load-balance the web requests between the different web servers.
 Here is a simple setup: